"

 A customer leaning against their new car

-Tom is shopping online for a new car (website touch-point).
-He decides to phone a car dealership to ask about a vehicle he saw online (phone touch-point).
-Tom is greeted in a friendly manner and has all his questions answered by a salesperson (employee touch-point).
-Tom makes an appointment and comes to the dealership to test-drive the vehicle he is interested in (location/organization touch-point).
-The salesperson, Jordon, whom Tom spoke with on the phone greets him, answers his questions, demonstrates a friendly and professional manner while dealing with Tom, and sends him out on a test drive (employee and product touch-points).
-Tom decides to purchase the vehicle and Jordon completes the paperwork, processes the sale and payment, and offers to deliver the vehicle within two days (employee and company policies/practices touch-points).
+Tom is shopping online for a new car (website touchpoint).
+He decides to phone a car dealership to ask about a vehicle he saw online (phone touchpoint).
+Tom is greeted in a friendly manner and has all his questions answered by a salesperson (employee touchpoint).
+Tom makes an appointment and comes to the dealership to test-drive the vehicle he is interested in (location/organization touchpoint).
+The salesperson, Jordon, whom Tom spoke with on the phone, greets him, answers his questions, demonstrates a friendly and professional manner while dealing with Tom, and sends him out on a test drive (employee and product touchpoints).
+Tom decides to purchase the vehicle, and Jordon completes the paperwork, processes the sale and payment, and offers to deliver the vehicle within two days (employee and company policies/practices touchpoints).

-Jordon assures Tom that the vehicle comes with warranties, and should Tom change his mind about the purchase, he may return the vehicle within the first 30 days no questions asked (employee, manufacturer, and company policy touch-point).
+Jordon assures Tom that the vehicle comes with warranties, and should Tom change his mind about the purchase, he may return the vehicle within the first 30 days, no questions asked (employee, manufacturer, and company policy touchpoint).
 Jordon asks if Tom would like to register for a loyalty program whereby Tom will receive emails on future promotions and receive gifts for referring others (if they purchase a vehicle too).
-Tom is interested and Jordon gathers Tom’s email.
-Jordan provides Tom with a $100 gas card as a thank-you gift for purchasing the new vehicle (employee and company policies touch-points).
-Later in the week, Tom tweets a picture of himself standing in front of his new vehicle and he mentions the dealership and the excellent service he received from Jordon.
+Tom is interested, and Jordon gathers Tom’s email.
+Jordan provides Tom with a $100 gas card as a thank-you gift for purchasing the new vehicle (employee and company policies touchpoints).
+Later in the week, Tom tweets a picture of himself standing in front of his new vehicle, and he mentions the dealership and the excellent service he received from Jordon.
 He even recommended the dealership on dealerrater.ca.
-A few months later, Tom feeling loyal to the dealership, and remembering the loyalty rewards program, refers a friend to Jordon at the dealership.
+A few months later, Tom, feeling loyal to the dealership and remembering the loyalty rewards program, refers a friend to Jordon at the dealership.

 In building a customer-centric business, personas and customer journey maps are important strategic tools that help provide an in-depth understanding of who a company’s customers are, what they need, and how they interact with the company across all touchpoints.[3]
 These tools help to share customer insights across the organization and can be critical for building employee buy-in and helping teams take targeted action to improve customer experience.

 Personas are fictional customer types created to represent real target customer groups.
 They are more than generalized customer segments because they have individual names and stories that reflect personal attributes and behavioural characteristics such as customer needs, motivations, and attitudes.
-For example, a company may target Reza, a college professor, a parent of three teenage children, age in their mid-40s, shops online due to time constraints, orders delivery from restaurants a few times per week, enjoys exercise, eats vegan, etc. The company creates these personas to help them better understand all the needs of their target customers, which in turn helps them provide products, services, and processes that will meet or exceed the customers’ expectations.
+For example, a company may target Reza, a college professor, a parent of three teenage children, aged in their mid-40s, who shops online due to time constraints, orders delivery from restaurants a few times per week, enjoys exercise, eats vegan, etc. The company creates these personas to help them better understand all the needs of their target customers, which in turn helps them provide products, services, and processes that will meet or exceed the customers’ expectations.

 The customer journey map is a visual depiction (diagrammed or written) detailing the path the customer takes from the time the customer first discovers the brand, to purchasing, and beyond.
-The customer journey map examines the full experience of being a customer with the company and examines all touch-points and channels.
+The customer journey map examines the full experience of being a customer with the company and examines all touchpoints and channels.

 It is important to create many personas and scenarios because every customer’s journey will be slightly different.
-It is also important for companies to talk to customers (and employees) to learn more about the customer journey and experiences customers have.
+It is also important for companies to talk to customers (and employees) to learn more about the customer journey and the experiences customers have.
 Creating personas and customer journey maps will help organizations identify poor service issues so they can take action to improve their customers’ experiences.

 Consumer Buying Process